Important information on entry and residence for people fleeing Ukraine

 At kreuzwortraetsellexikon.de, you will find a vocabulary puzzle booklet, with which you can learn the most important German words and have fun at the same time.

 There are also many other ways to start learning German.
 You can find out more in our chapter "Learning German".

 The International Confederation (IB) has published a mini phrasebook.
 In this dictionary you will find important sentences and idioms.

 At klett-sprachen.pim.red you will find a first-aid vocabulary to download.
 This small dictionary is arranged by subject.
 In the dictionary, you will find translations from German into Ukrainian and into Russian.
 But you can also find the translations from English into Russian.

 At fluechtlingshilfe-muenchen.de, you will find a German-Ukrainian learning and exercise booklet.
 The exercise book has many pictures and can make learning somewhat easier.
 The pictures are labelled in German and Ukrainian.
 With the help of this booklet, you can learn important sentences used in everyday life, such as words and phrases on the subject of time, days of the week, shopping and clothing.
 The German grammar is also explained.
 You can find additional explanatory videos for this learning and exercise booklet on YouTube.

 On the website deutsch-lernen.zum.de, you will find many more free dictionaries and visual dictionaries to download.

-Also, at kreuzwortraetsel.de you can find a free German-Ukrainian dictionary.
+You can also find a free German-Ukrainian dictionary at kreuzwortraetsel.de.
 The dictionary consists of 6 index cards.
-Each card is dedicated to a specific topic, such as housing, shopping, authorities.
+Each card is dedicated to a specific topic, such as housing, shopping and dealing with authorities.
 With the help of this dictionary, you will learn not only single words, but also idiomatic expressions.
-The pronunciations are also clarified.
+The pronunciations are also included.